Public Domain

 It can't be done.

 Note added later, now intoxicated: It's strange, but the confidence in the licence itself actually makes the licence more certain.
-There is a Legal Principle which says that the law means what "the people" expect it to mean, and Courts follow it, unless there are good reasons not to.
+There is a legal principle that says the law means what "the people" expect it to mean, and courts follow it, unless there are good reasons not to.
 That principle strengthens the legal security of the BSD licence.
-Someone else might tell you it's name, if I don't get sober and remember it first).
+Someone else might tell you its name, if I don't get sober and remember it first.
+[RM note: Peter is perhaps thinking of the equity law principle of promissory estoppel, a judicial means of regulating the effect of contract, where the parties' actions in reliance on their belief in the contract's validity leads the court to enforce its terms, even though the contract turns out to be technically invalid for failure of some required contract element, usually consideration.]

 Any potential (re)user with half a brain is of course out of State by now, and accelerating hard.